A resume objective is a short, goal-focused statement at the top of your resume explaining who you are, what job you want, and what value you bring.

 Cybersecurity analyst with 4+ years of experience in threat detection, incident response, and network security, seeking a role at Amazon.
 Proficient in SIEM and IDS/IPS tools, with a strong commitment to protecting systems and reducing risk.

-Resume objective examples for customer service jobs
+What are resume objective examples for customer service jobs?

 Customer experience specialist